technofocus-pte/dynmc365cntctcntrpvt/Lab Guides/Lab 10 - Work with Session Templates and associate templates with workstreams.md

 # Lab 10 - Work with Session Templates and associate template with workstreams

-**Objective** - In this Lab, you will create session templates and associate scripts to this session templates
+**Objective** - In this Lab, you will create a session template and associate scripts to this session template

 ## Task 1 - Create a session template